Qubbet al-Arwah (Dome of the Souls) and northern section of Haram esh-Sheriff (The Noble Sanctuary). See the latter in a view from the Mount of Olives

 This small building stands on the site where the Prophet prayed before his Ascension to Heaven.
 It is not very clear whether it existed when the Crusaders conquered Jerusalem in 1099 and turned it (perhaps) into a baptistery or it was built by them.
 Other similar small buildings were built at a later period: Qubbet al-Arwah (Dome of the Souls - 1628 - first image of the page) marks the place where the souls of the believers would be summoned to after their resurrection.

 Near it is another mosque of which the dome and indeed the whole building is much smaller.
-W. Turner.
-The remark by Turner is puzzling, because while the dome of el-Aqsa might be smaller than that of the Dome of the Rock, the whole building is larger.
+Turner.

-The mosque was built in the late VIIth century, but it was largely modified in the following centuries.
+The descriptions by Pococke and Turner indicate that the mosque was greatly enlarged with additional facilities after their visits.
+The mosque was built in the late VIIth century, but it was modified in the following centuries.
 During the Crusader period it was used as a royal palace.
 Major changes were made in 1938.
-It is the mosque where all adult male Muslims of Jerusalem are expected to gather for the main Friday prayer.
+It is the mosque where all adult male Muslims of Jerusalem gather for the main Friday prayer.

 El-Aqsa Mosque: (left) main portal; (right) modern dome and a rose window of the Crusader period